HotSpot

 annealing algorithm is such that any arbitrary metric (objective

-by changing the return statement of the 'flp_evaluate_metric'
+just by changing the return statement of the

-function at the beginning of 'flp.c' into an appropriate objective
+'flp_evaluate_metric' function at the beginning of 'flp.c' into

 This material is based upon work supported by the National Science Foundation under grant nos.
 CCR-0133634, CCR-0105626, EIA-0224434, CCF-0429765, CNS-0509245, and CNS-0551630, the Army Research Office under grant no. W911NF-04-1-0288, and grants from IBM, Intel, and the Univ. of Virginia Fund for Excellence in Science and Engineering.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the sponsoring agencies.